-I’m particularly interested in animal body language, ethology and caring for elderly pets.
-I’m committed to expanding my knowledge regarding reactive dogs and simulation for indoor cats.
+I’m particularly interested in animal body language, reactive pets caring for elderly pets.
 I’m a strong advocate of scientifically proven force-free pet care and training and am a member of the Pet Professional Guild.
-I am committed to continual professional development and have completed a professional dog walking diploma course.
-I volunteer for the Blue Cross education team and give free talks across Hertfordshire promoting responsible pet ownership.
-The talks range from how to look after different pets on how to stay safe around dogs.
-Over 200,000 people are involved in dog attacks each year, most of them children.
-By visiting primary schools to teach children about dog body language and how to behave around dogs we are making a difference.
-I have also volunteered on the Blue Cross Pet Bereavement support line – losing a pet can mean losing a best friend.
-As a volunteer I listen to people and provide emotional support on the phone who have experienced pet loss from bereavement, family break up’s and financial issues.
-Unfortunately, losing a pet often results in disenfranchised grief, as people don’t feel that they have anyone to talk to who will understand the magnitude of their loss and this is where the service can help.
+I am committed to continual professional development and have completed many courses.
+I volunteer for the Blue Cross education team and give free talks across Hertfordshire ranging from how to look after different pets on how to stay safe around dogs.
+I’ve also volunteered on the Blue Cross’ Pet Bereavement support line – losing a pet can mean losing a best friend.
+As a volunteer I listen to people and provide emotional support on the phone who have experienced pet loss.

 I was thrilled to win a ‘Woo Hoo’ achievement award’ – recognition for my achievements in the St Albans Business community.